ethereum/ethereum-org/views/content/greeter.md

     var greeterCompiled = web3.eth.compile.solidity(greeterSource)

 You have now compiled your code.
 Now you need to get it ready for deployment, this includes setting some variables up, like what greeting you want to use.
-Edit the first line below to something more interesting than 'Hello World!" and execute these commands:
+Edit the first line below to something more interesting than "Hello World!" and execute these commands:

     var _greeting = "Hello World!"
     var greeterContract = web3.eth.contract(greeterCompiled.greeter.info.abiDefinition);